Robert Huizenga

-Dr. Robert Huizenga, also known as "Dr. H" on The Biggest Loser, is a former team physician for the Los Angeles Raiders.
-He has been a regular contributor on multiple reality television shows, is the author of three books including one that was the basis for Oliver Stone's film Any Given Sunday, and has performed research in sports medicine, metabolism (including reversal of AODM2), COVID-19 treatment and age-reversal.
+Robert Huizenga, also known as "Dr. H" on The Biggest Loser, is a former team physician for the Los Angeles Raiders.
+He has been a contributor on reality television shows, is the author of three books including one that was the basis for Oliver Stone's film Any Given Sunday, and has performed research in sports medicine, metabolism (including reversal of AODM2), COVID-19 treatment and age-reversal.

 Huizenga grew up in Rochester, New York, and was valedictorian and all-county football, wrestling and track at Penfield High.
 At the University of Michigan, he was honors math and biology and an NCAA All-American wrestler setting the NCAA record for takedown percent (he was not taken down).
 While at Harvard Medical School, he was an immunology major and an all-star rugby player.
-He did his medical residency at Cedars-Sinai Medical Center, focusing on internal medicine and sports medicine, and was appointed Chief Medical Resident, following which he entered a pulmonary fellowship before leaving to serve as a team physician for the Los Angeles Raiders as well as to be the national medical correspondent for Breakaway (FOX) and several years later for The Home Show (ABC).
+He did his medical residency at Cedars-Sinai Medical Center, focusing on internal medicine and sports medicine, and was appointed Chief Medical Resident, following which he entered a pulmonary fellowship before leaving to work as a team physician for the Los Angeles Raiders as well as to be the national medical correspondent for Breakaway (FOX) and several years later for The Home Show (ABC).

 Career

-After serving for eight years as the Los Angeles Raiders' team physician and for 4 years as president and president- elect for the NFL Physician's Society, he wrote You’re OK, It’s Just a Bruise—A Doctor’s Sideline Secrets about Pro-Football’s Most Outrageous Team, which provoked a national debate on anabolic steroids and other ergogenic (sport enhancing) aids over a decade before the senate "steroid" hearings.
+After working for eight years as the Los Angeles Raiders' team physician and for 4 years as president and president-elect for the NFL Physician's Society, he wrote You’re OK, It’s Just a Bruise—A Doctor’s Sideline Secrets about Pro-Football’s Most Outrageous Team, which provoked a national debate on anabolic steroids and other ergogenic (sport enhancing) aids over a decade before the senate "steroid" hearings.
 While the sections about steroids gained the most attention because they also dealt with the illness and death of Lyle Alzado, the book's main focus was about the demand to have injured players return to the field ASAP even if they were at risk for worse injuries.
 Huizenga also wrote of his conflicts with Al Davis over the downright dangerous and malpractice level failings of a late team doctor who was a Davis confidante.

-This book served as the basis for Oliver Stone’s Any Given Sunday; Matthew Modine played Huizenga in the movie.
+This book was the basis for Oliver Stone’s Any Given Sunday; Matthew Modine played Huizenga in the movie.
 Huizenga sued Warner Brothers-AOL over screenwriter and source material credit after the movie was released and won an undisclosed settlement.
 He continues to be active in the world of professional sports, being called in 2009 as an expert witness by the House Judiciary Committee looking into catastrophic brain injuries in football players.